Ahmed Khan On Baaghi 3 Opening Amid Coronavirus Scare: 'Whatever The Film Earns Is A Boon'

 Under normal circumstances, Ahmed said they were expecting the movie to mint close to Rs 30 crore on its first day of release.
 Further stating that the team is grateful to the audience that came out to the theatres, the director added, "Whatever the film earns is a boon, we will be happy."

 Meanwhile, speaking about the action-thriller's second day box office collection, the Tiger Shroff-starrer collected Rs.
 16.03 crore on Saturday.
-The total two-day box office collection now stands at Rs.
+The total box office collection now stands at Rs.
 33.53 crore.

 Trade analyst Taran Adarsh tweeted, "#Baaghi3 slows on Day 2...
 Single screens strong, metro multiplexes ordinary...
 Should witness growth on Day 3...
 Day 5 [#Holi